How To Write A Confirmation Email That Gets Awesome Results

 Don't Try To Do Too Much At Once

-It can be tempting to try to cram a million different things in your confirmation email, but as we said above, you need to keep this message simple.
+It can be tempting to try to cram a million different things in your confirmation email, but as I said above, you need to keep this message simple.

 Don’t try to do 5 different things in a single email.